emirkanacar/rlx_ajax_actions/README.md

   * Edit Number of Request :
     - Open ajax-accept.php, edit '$requestCount' variable value
   * Change Timeout:
-    - Open ajax-accept.php, edit '$timedOut' variable value
+    - Open ajax-accept.php, edit '$timedOut' variable

+  * If you using https you need change '$https' bool in ajax-accept.php

 This project using: jquery, semantic ui